World Vulture Day: Meet Fester from the Nashville Zoo - NewsBreak

 “Turkey vultures have a wingspan of about four, four, and a half feet,” said Belair.
 “Every bird’s different.
 He’s a big bird.
 He weighs about five pounds, which is a good size for a turkey vulture.”

-Belair said Fester is eleven-years-old and native to Tennessee.Nominate: Who has the Best Mexican Food in the Tri-Cities?
+Belair said Fester is eleven-years-old and native to Tennessee.WATCH LIVE: Clouded leopard kittens in the zoo nursery

 He added that vultures are like a clean-up crew.
 “Vultures are super important all around the world where you can find them because they eat dead animals that are on the side of the road or in a field or a forest.
 And that’s really crucial for every animal out there, including humans because, those dead things can spread disease, and harbor bacteria, things like that.”